Editor's Welcome

 Hello and welcome

-to this year’s Ireland’s Own Saint Patrick’s Day Annual.
+to this week’s edition of Ireland’s Own

 Best wishes, Seán Nolan, Editor, Ireland’s Own